-Office: Agriculture and Natural Sciences Building, Room 213K
+Office: Agriculture and Natural Sciences Building, Room 213G

 Dr. Rhoades joined the College of Agriculture, Science and Engineering in 1999.
 He received a B.S. in animal science from West Texas State University in 1992, an M.S. in plant science from West Texas A&M University in 2001 and a Ph.D. in agriculture from West Texas A&M University in 2009.

-Dr. Rhoades teaches Agricultural Statistics, Agricultural Waste Management and Research Methods in Environmental Science.
+Dr. Rhoades teaches Agricultural Statistics, Agricultural Waste Management, Soil Fertility, Systems Methods and Systems III.

 Dr. Rhoades is a member of the American Society of Agricultural and Biological Engineers.